TIBCOSoftware/dovetail-contrib/hyperledger-fabric/samples/marble/README.md

 ## Edit smart contract (optional)
 Skip to the next section if you do not plan to modify the included sample model.

-- Start TIBCO Flogo® Enterprise or Dovetail.
+- Start TIBCO Flogo® Enterprise.
 - Open http://localhost:8090 in Chrome web browser.
 - Create new Flogo App of name `marble_app` and choose `Import app` to import the model [`marble_app.json`](marble_app.json)
 - You can then add or update contract transactions using the graphical modeler of the TIBCO Flogo® Enterprise.
 - After you are done editing, export the Flogo App, and copy the downloaded model file, i.e., [`marble_app.json`](marble_app.json) to this `marble` sample folder.

 ## Build and deploy chaincode to Hyperledger Fabric
 Set `$PATH` to use Go 1.12.x for building chaincode.
+Hyperledger Fabric does not support Go 1.13 yet.

 - In this `marble` sample folder, execute `make create` to generate the chaincode source code from the flogo model [`marble_app.json`](marble_app.json).
 - Execute `make deploy` to build and deploy the chaincode to the `fabric-samples` chaincode folder.
 Note that you may need to edit the [`Makefile`](Makefile) and set `CC_DEPLOY` to match the installation folder of `fabric-samples` if it is not downloaded to the default location under `$GOPATH`.